waimea-Ben/200Assesment/docs/design.md

 ### Identified Need or Problem

-GeoSolutions nz td has a website current;y but the website does not allow them the manage the staff as they come and go, requiring the client to message the website manger every time she needs an update. her current website does not have a place for reviews and example which she would like to have.
+GeoSolutions nz td has a website current;y but the website does not allow them the manage the staff as they come and go, requiring the client to message the website manger every time she needs an update. my clients current website does not have a place for reviews and example which she would like to have.

 ### End-User Requirements